aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

 ### How will we maintain backwards compatibility?

-The change only affects the [TypeScript] compiler version used internally by `jsii` and the versioning scheme for the `jsii` package itself.
+The change only affects the [TypeScript] compiler version used internally by the `jsii` compiler and the versioning scheme for the `jsii` package itself.

 The compiler will continue to emit `.jsii` assemblies that conform to the schema defined in the `@jsii/spec` package, which will hence continue to be compatible